intelsdi-x/snap-plugin-collector-mesos/README.md

 ### Known Issues and Caveats
   * Currently, the address of the Mesos master and/or agent is provided via Snap's global configuration file.
-When this plugin is loaded (using `snapctl`) it plugin will query a Mesos master and/or agent for its available metrics and use the resulting JSON structure to build Snap's metrics catalog.
+When this plugin is loaded (using `snaptel`) it plugin will query a Mesos master and/or agent for its available metrics and use the resulting JSON structure to build Snap's metrics catalog.
 However, a configuration change on the Mesos master or agent could alter the metrics reported by Mesos (e.g., enabling the network isolator).
 Therefore, if you modify the configuration of a Mesos master or agent and expect more (or fewer) metrics to be collected, you should reload this